JaKooLit/Hyprland-v2/README.md

 Dual Boot Guide :[`Youtube Link`](https://www.youtube.com/watch?v=ADYqS8psSJ0)

-1.) optional: you can install nvidia-all driver from Frogging Family to replace the nvidia-drivers
- - chmod +x nvidia-all-driver and run with nvidia-all-driver

-a.) paru-hyprland and yay-hyprland autoinstaller script included.
-Paru / Yay will be installed automatically if you select yes during the installation.
-Make script executable by running chmod +x (for example chmod +x paru-hyprland) then ran ./paru-hyprland.
+a.)
+You can install one by one packages or choose the automatic installer script.

 b.)
-You can install one by one packages or choose the automatic installer script.
+If you want to add or edit packages, edit install-hyprland script.
+Ensure packages are present on AUR or official else the script will fail.

 c.)
-If you want to add or edit packages, edit yay-hyprland or paru-hyprland script.
-Ensure packages are present on AUR or official else the script will fail.

-d.)
 Installation of Asus-ROG-utilities are entirely optional.
 This is only for Asus Laptop. if you select no, will skip the step.

 ## ✨ NVIDIA-Hyprland notes:
 - kindly note, on configs I added all the nvidia variables from Hyprland wiki [`Link`](https://wiki.hyprland.org/Nvidia/) but by default they are not enabled.
 I've had issues like OBS not recording, or intermittent crashing etc, on my laptop.
 Check the ~/.config/hypr/configs/exec.conf and uncomment one by one to try.
 You can read through Hyprland-Wiki for some guidance.